Combined Services (Pakistan) cricket team: 1953–54 to 1964–65

 When the Quaid-i-Azam Trophy returned in 1961-62 it was in a group format rather than a knock-out format.
 In their first match, Combined Services lost to Rawalpindi in a low-scoring match despite the efforts of Shujauddin, who took 4 for 31 and 6 for 69 and made 68 (Combined Services' top score) and 31 (second-top score).
 But they won their next four matches and reached the final again.
 Batting first against Karachi Blues, Imtiaz Ahmed and Shujauddin put on 269 for the first wicket, Imtiaz going on to score 251.
 After taking a first-innings lead Combined Services were dismissed for 143, and Karachi Blues were able to score the 217 required for victory for the loss of six wickets.
 It was Combined Services' third and last appearance in a final.
 Shujauddin was the most successful bowler in the Quaid-i-Azam Trophy in 1961–62, taking 48 wickets at an average of 11.14.
 He took 4 for 8 and 8 for 53 against Lahore A.

 Combined Services won two matches and lost one in 1962–63.
 In the victory over Peshawar, Munir Malik took 7 for 39 and 4 for 39, as well as making the second-highest score of 32 in the first innings.
 They drew their only match in 1963–64, then won one and lost one in 1964–65, when Nayyar Hussain took 5 for 25 and 6 for 61 and top-scored in each innings with 57 and 28 in a four-wicket victory over Sargodha, then took 7 for 55 and 1 for 63 and top-scored with 58 and then second-top-scored with 46 in a three-wicket loss to Lahore Education Board.

 1976–77 to 1978–79

 Between December 1964 and February 1977 Combined Services played no first-class cricket.
 They returned in the 1976–77 season, captained by Nayyar Hussain at the age of 41, to play in the BCCP Patron's Trophy.
 They played four times in the next three seasons, winning once, losing twice and drawing once.
 They also played in the BCCP Invitation Tournament in 1978–79, losing their only match.

 Playing record

-Overall Combined Services played 33 matches in various first-class tournaments, winning 14, losing 11 and drawing 8.
+Combined Services played 33 matches in various first-class tournaments, winning 14, losing 11 and drawing 8.
 They played three other first-class matches, winning 1, losing 1 and drawing 1.
 They also played a match in India in 1954–55 in a combined team with Bahawalpur, losing to Bombay.